The Ultimate Guide to Understanding Fishing Hooks

 - Siwash Hooks: Easy to attach and less harmful to the fish.

-- Octopus Hooks: Designed for presenting small baits naturally.
+- Octopus Hooks: Designed to present small baits naturally.

 - Aberdeen Hooks: Light and long, perfect for small live baits.

-- Kahle Hooks: Heavy build, super-wide gape, ideal for big baits and tough battles.
+- Kahle Hooks: Heavy build, super-wide gape, ideal for big baits and challenging battles.

 8. Top Fishing Hook Brands